SoftUni-Internal/interactive-content/EN/01-NodeJS-Streams-and-Utilities/01-Publish-Subscribe-Pattern.md

 So we need to remove the subscribed callbacks when they are no longer necessary.

-The most convenient place to implement this is the return value from subscribe.
+The most convenient place to implement this is the return value from the subscribe function.

 ```js
 function pubSub() {